This is a quote from a random guy on reddit after I published Siler:

 That was his response after I questioned him why files and functions are bad:

 It's hard to sum up in a short comment 5+ decades of industry evolution in structured and object oriented programming, versus just throwing everything in global space and piecing logic together through files.
 I suppose if I said things like polymorphism, dependency injection, abstraction, composition, it wouldn't mean much to you.
 This is why I just said it uses an obsolete PHP4 age approach.
 Whoever doesn't mind that, I hope they enjoy this framework.

 Take a closer look at this thing called Controller from 99.9% of PHP frameworks.
-In the end of the day, they just behave like a group of functions (named actions) masked under a class and called once in a request-response life cycle.
+At the end of the day, they just behave like a group of functions (named actions) masked under a class and called once in a request-response life cycle.
 They aren't doing any OO thing at all.
 They act like chunks of imperative code, just like a file or function does in Siler.
 There is no encapsulation or message-passing going on, there is no OO.

 We should keep things simple.
-Don't use a tool just to tell everyone that you are using it, classes don't make your code more OO-ish and Controller-classes as HTTP entry points have no benefit from OO, people (frameworks) just use it because Composer does not autoload functions (yet, I hope) and they want to accomplish MVC architecture that is another tool that does not have any benefit in a unidirectional layer such HTTP.
+Don't use a tool just to tell everyone that you are using it, classes don't make your code more OO-ish and Controller-classes as HTTP entry points have no benefit from OO, people (frameworks) just use it because Composer does not autoload functions (yet, I hope it will) and they want to accomplish MVC architecture that is another tool that does not have any benefit in a unidirectional layer such HTTP.
 Its concepts were wildly spread and adopted, but its was designed for user interface programming where a Controller can properly listen user interaction like mouse movements and Views can subscribe to Models.

 To finish, I would like to leave some reference links, but do not bother with the click-bait titles.

 Advanced OOP in Elixir - Wojtek Mach (spoiler - is an ironic talk)